-Sean Penn Loans Oscar to Zelenskyy until Ukraine Wins war
+Sean Penn Loans Oscar to Zelenskyy Until Ukraine Wins War

-KYIV, Ukraine (AP) — Actor Sean Penn, who is making a documentary about Russia's invasion of Ukraine, has loaned one of his two Oscars to Ukrainian President Volodymyr Zelenskyy and told him: “When you win, bring it back to Malibu.”
+Actor Sean Penn, who is making a documentary about Russia's invasion of Ukraine, loaned one of his two Oscars to Ukrainian President Volodymyr Zelenskyy and told him: "When you win, bring it back to Malibu."

 Zelenskyy's office on Wednesday released the video of the encounter during Penn's most recent visit to Ukraine, his third since the Feb.
 24 start of the war.
 The president tweeted that the Oscar was "a symbol of faith in the victory of our country."